-Nine die in India copper protests
+Nine die in India environment protests

 A state minister defended the actions of the police, saying that it was "unavoidable".

-"Entering the office and violence is not acceptable.... firing [opening fire] became unavoidable," fisheries minister D Jayakumar told reporters in Chennai, formerly known as Madras.
-He said nearly 3,000 troops had been rushed in from neighbouring districts to control the situation.
+"Entering the office and violence is not acceptable... firing [opening fire] became unavoidable," fisheries minister D Jayakumar told reporters in Chennai, formerly known as Madras.
+He said nearly 3,000 troops had been brought in from neighbouring districts to control the situation.

 Protesters say the plant is polluting ground water in the area and threatens the fishing industry.